Customer Success Stories

 Iron Mountain provides next day delivery or collection of files from any of Mott MacDonald’s over 35 UK offices.
 A premium emergency delivery service is available for more urgent needs.

-Outside the UK, work to consolidate Mott MacDonald files in North America is now largely complete and the company is about to embark on transition activity in Hong Kong and Singapore.
+Outside the UK, work to consolidate Mott MacDonald files in North America is now largely complete and the company is about to embark on transition activity in China - Hong Kong S.A.R. and Singapore.
 Transition of files to Iron Mountain’s off-site custody in Australia and New Zealand is set to follow.

 Andrew Geffryes sums up: “Working with Iron Mountain has been a truly positive experience.
 It’s enabled us to have far greater visibility and improve proactive management of our archives, while reducing costs and establishing a platform for more sustainable business practice.”